simplicitesoftware/docs/content/CTG_50_docs/CTG_40_ui/LSN_70_wcag/wcag.md

 Complex widgets are not accessible because of massive mouse usage thru drag&drop.
 - the SVG diagram to edit business models
-- the template editor to design object form/area/fields They are optional and dedicated to designer.
+- the template editor to design object form/area/fields

+They are optional and dedicated to designers.

 <h2 id="basics">Basics</h2>